aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## Working with Single ChartSeries Class

-Here is how to work with a particular series.
+Here is how to work with a particular series:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkWithSingleChartSeries-WorkWithSingleChartSeries.cs" >}}